-Buying online reviews: is it against the law?
-The New York Attorney General’s office says yes, the practice flies in the face of promotional regulations.
+Is buying online reviews against the law?
+New York’s Attorney General says, yes, purchasing reviews flies in the face of promotional regulations.

 Don’t think it affects you because you’re not a New Yorker?
-It may.
+Think again.

-Because if one state deems a particular online practice out of bounds, and people in that state can access your website, then that state’s laws may take precedence – no matter your location.
-Moreover, laws like this often succumb to a dominoes force — once one state does it, many states follow.
+Because if a state deems a practice out-of-bounds, and people in that state can access your website, then said state’s laws may take precedence – no matter your location.

-Tips about online marketing companies paying for reviews swirled, so NY attorney general Eric Schneiderman initiated an investigation.
+NY attorney general Eric Schneiderman initiated an investigation into paid reviews.
 Schneiderman’s team quickly determined that fake online reviews were “even worse than old-fashioned false advertising.”
-The attorney general himself opined, “When you look at a billboard, you can tell it’s a paid advertisement — but on Yelp or Citysearch, you assume you’re reading authentic consumer opinions, making this practice even more deceiving.”
+The attorney general opined, “When you look at a billboard, you can tell it’s a paid advertisement — but on Yelp or Citysearch, you assume you’re reading authentic consumer opinions, making this practice even more deceiving.”

-Nineteen companies were targeted in the investigation and are now paying a cumulative total of $350,000 in damages.
+The AG targeted Nineteen companies in the investigation, and they paid a cumulative total of $350,000 in damages.

 Buying Online Reviews Is Against Regulations; So Are Dummy Accounts

-“OK,” you may be thinking, “I don’t pay for reviews, but my family, and friends sure as $#!* give my business A+ reviews on sites like Yelp, Google, and other online review sites.
+“OK,” you may be thinking, “I don’t pay for reviews, but my family and friends give my business A+ reviews on sites like Yelp, Google, and other review sites.
 After all, if I don’t toot my own horn, who will!?”

 But businesses can land in legal hot water by using dummy accounts to post fake reviews.
 Depending on circumstances, it can be considered a form of unfair and deceptive marketing.